justadropofwater/slap/README.md

 slap
 ====

 > In 2018 the original author of the slap editor, Daniel Kaplun, passed away.
 Years after his untimely death his creation has stayed in many developers memories - even tho the project died and slowly became unusuable some years ago.
 I am happy to share a working version that has been modernized but maintains the spirit and experience of the original.
+The goal is for this to become stable over time.
 In honor of Daniel, the slap editor will live on! - @justadropofwater

-slap is a Sublime-like terminal-based text editor that strives to make editing from the terminal easier.
+### _slap_ is a Sublime-like terminal-based text editor that strives to make editing from the terminal easier.
 It has:

 * first-class mouse support (even over an SSH connection)
 * a Sublime-like file sidebar